apache/tvm/docs/deploy/index.rst

 compiled on a Raspberry Pi.
 Producing the runtime library can be done much faster on hosts that have beefy processors (such as laptops, workstation) instead of target devices such as a Raspberry Pi.
 In-order to cross compile the runtime the toolchain for the target device must be installed.
-After installing the correct toolchain the main difference compared to compiling natively is to pass a bunch of command line argument to cmake that specify the compiler(s) to be used.
+After installing the correct toolchain, the main difference compared to compiling natively is to pass some additional command line argument to cmake that specify a toolchain to be used.
 For reference building the TVM runtime library on a modern laptop (using 8 threads) for ``aarch64`` takes around 20 seconds vs ~10 min to build the runtime on a Raspberry Pi 4.